Ehtishamhyder/Python-based-Scientific-Calculator/README.md

 handle multiple operations efficiently.
 The time.sleep() function is implemented to improve user interaction and program flow.
 I used time.sleep() function for 3 seconds.
 Its mean mean next flow show after 3 seconds.

+To run use python
+Run the program using:
+python filename.py

+Developed by Ehtisham